-MA International Political Communication
+MA International Public and Political Communication

 Department of Journalism Studies, Faculty of Social Sciences

 Our students see journalism's bigger picture: freedom of expression, ethics and the globalisation of media, as well as digital reporting techniques.
 That's why they become great journalists.

 This degree offers students an advanced understanding of cutting-edge debates concerning media, power and democracy both nationally and internationally.

 Rooted in our ground-breaking academic research, and offering practical, hands-on experience of political communication, this masters programme offers a route into PhD study and a solid foundation for careers in lobbying, journalism, public relations and more.

 You can choose to focus the project in one of the following ways:

 We teach through lectures, seminars, workshops and research exercises.
 You’re assessed by essays, examinations and a dissertation.